 In the Endpoints section, click an endpoint name to view the endpoint's properties.
 Endpoint Properties provides additional details for each of your endpoints.

-The following Endpoint Properties tabs are populated during endpoint software installation.
-These tabs update when there is a software update on the endpoint:
+The following Endpoint Properties tabs are populated during endpoint agent installation.
+These tabs update when there is a agent update on the endpoint:

 - Overview: Displays the endpoint name, Malwarebytes version information, host and agent information, Operating System, Network Interfaces, Memory information, and Storage device information.